MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Clients MUST consider an RR malformed if:

-* the parser reaches the end of the RDATA while parsing the Dictionary.
+* the parser reaches the end of the RDATA while parsing the SvcParams.
-* Dictionary keys are not in strictly increasing numeric order.
+* SvcParam keys are not in strictly increasing numeric order.
 * the value for a key does not have the expected format.

 Note that the second condition implies that there are no duplicate